FB-3/more-stardew-pets/README.md

 ## Decoration

-You can use the money obtained by enemies to buy new decoration in the **General Store**.
+You can use the money obtained by monsters to buy new decoration in the **General Store**.
 Aditionally, you can rearange or sell your current decoration by entering **Decor Mode**.

 <details>